Inclusion, Diversity, Equity, Accessibility, and Sustainability

 What we’ve done:

 While we were anxious to leap to action, we recognized that we were all at a different point in our understanding of systemic racism, making learning and reflection the right place to start.
-Our year-round staff participates in Inclusivity, Diversity, Equity, and Accessibility (IDEA) conversations.
-The team meets one hour per week for discussion and devotes time to complete assignments, including readings, exercises, videos, and exploring bias tests.
-Our goal is to reach a common understanding of the language and issues, come up with an organizational IDEA commitment, and develop our first action steps by the end of 2021.
+Our year-round staff participates in Inclusivity, Diversity, Equity, Accessibility, and Sustainability (IDEAS) conversations.
+The team meets for discussion and devotes time to complete assignments, including readings, exercises, videos, and exploring bias tests.
+Our goal is to reach a common understanding of the language and issues, come up with an organizational IDEAS commitment, and continue to develop actionable steps.

 Some of our goals include (but are not limited to)